wqking/metapp/doc/utilities/utility.md

 ```

 Returns both the pointer and pointed type in one function.
-It's sligher better performance than calling `getPointer` and `getPointedType` respectively.
+It's slighter better performance than calling `getPointer` and `getPointedType` respectively.

 <a id="a4_11"></a>
 #### selectOverload